MicrosoftDocs/customer-insights/ci-docs/audience-insights/enrichment-azure-maps.md

 - You have an active Azure Maps subscription.
 To get a subscription, you can [sign-up or get a free trial](https://azure.microsoft.com/en-us/services/azure-maps/).

-- There is an Azure Maps [connection](connections.md) available *or* you have [administrator](permissions.md#administrator) permissions and an active Azure Maps API key.
+- There's an Azure Maps [connection](connections.md) available *or* you have [administrator](permissions.md#administrator) permissions and an active Azure Maps API key.

 ## Configure the enrichment

 1. Go to **Data** > **Enrichment**.

-1. Select **Enrich my data** on the Azure Maps tile.
+1. On the **Azure Maps** tile, select **Enrich my data**.

    :::image type="content" source="media/azure-maps-tile.png" alt-text="Azure Maps tile":::

-1. Select a [connection](connections.md) from the drop-down.
-Contact  an administrator if no connection is available.
-If you are an administrator, you can create a connection by selecting **Add connection**.
-Choose **Azure Maps** from the drop-down.
+1. Select a [connection](connections.md) from the drop-down list.
+Contact an administrator if no Azure Maps connection is available.
+If you're an administrator, you can [configure the connection for Azure Maps](#configure-the-connection-for-azure-maps).

 1. Select **Next** to confirm the selection.

 1. Choose the **Customer data set** you want to enrich with location data from Azure Maps.
-You can select the **Customer** entity to enrich all your customer profiles or select a segment entity to enrich only customer profiles contained in that segment.
+You can select the **Customer** entity to enrich all your unified customer profiles or select a segment entity to enrich only customer profiles contained in that segment.

     :::image type="content" source="media/enrichment-azure-maps-configuration-customer-data-set.png" alt-text="Screenshot when choosing the customer data set.":::